 - difficulty staying asleep (poor sleep quality) and/or

 - waking much too early.

-Lack of sleep over many months or years can also have negative effects on your health and your mood.
-It has been shown to increase the risk for conditions such as depression, anxiety, heart disease, high blood pressure and diabetes.
+Lack of sleep over many months or years can also affect your health and your mood.
+It can increase your risk of depression, anxiety, heart disease, high blood pressure and diabetes.

-The good news is that there are many effective strategies to help improve sleep and, therefore, reduce the risk of these conditions developing.
+The good news is that there are things to help you sleep and reduce your risk of being affected by problems caused by insomnia.